 California Screamin’ (8.5/10) - Quite simply the best rollercoaster you’ll experience in a United States Disney theme park.
 There is some theming in and around the queue, and on the track itself, but California Screamin’ is unabashedly a ride more about thrills and fun than it is about Disney attention to detail.

 Mater’s Junkyard Jamboree (7/10) - Mater hosts his junkyard jamboree, where his tractors spin and whip around guests.
 To get an idea of what to expect, think Mad Tea Party, except with guests in freely moving trailers attached to the tea cups instead of in the cups themselves.
-Like all of the attractions in Cars Land, we expect long lines for this one, so you may want to just peak in to check out the queue details if you’re short on time.
+Unlike Radiator Springs Racers, lines for Mater’s Junkyard Jamboree typically are not that bad, so you should be able to safely do this attraction at your leisure during the day.

 Soarin’ Over California (9.5/10) - Soarin’ is a Walt Disney World fan-favorite, and it’s also pretty popular at Disney California Adventure.
 This attraction simulates the sensation of flight with a huge screen, effects, and an impressive ‘hang-glider’ ride system.
 The queue and video quality are both better in Disney California Adventure, and the lines are typically shorter here than they are in Epcot, so visit if you have the time!

 Toy Story Midway Mania (8/10) - This interactive 3D game featuring the characters from Toy Story is one of the most popular attractions in all of Walt Disney World thanks to its placement in a park lacking rides for kids.
 In Disney California Adventure, the better balance in attractions plus the lack of FastPass makes wait times for Toy Story Midway Mania much shorter.
 The line moves quickly and it’s a fun game for the normal 30 (or so) minute wait to experience it.
-Expect longer wait times in Summer 2012 as everything in Disney California Adventure becomes busier!
+It’s a good idea to do this early in the morning, after Radiator Springs Racers.